Helping You Preserve Your Retirement, Pensions, And Investment Property

 We Will Assure Your Voice Is Heard And Your Interests Are Protected

 We are the Family Law Center For Men.
 Our lawyers understand the trepidations men feel when it comes to dividing assets in their divorce.
 After all, a fair and equitable distribution wasn’t always the way property was divided in a divorce.
+The court requires sufficient information to decide how to fairly and equitably divide all assets and debts, including retirement benefits.

 Utilizing over 55 years of experience, we will do what it takes to protect your rights to your property — and most importantly make sure the judge hears your side of the story.